EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 }
 ```

-Example 1 being used in another component
+Example 1 Parent initializing the component and adding the data.
 ```
 import {createElement} from '....somewhere'
 // see my blog on my custom createElement function //todo: put a link here